Beyond Meritocracy

 For decades, we have been caught in a false dichotomy.
 On one side: the insistence that everyone must "take responsibility for their actions," which in practice means blaming individuals for outcomes produced by the structures in which they live.
 On the other: a reflexive denial that treats all responsibility-talk as victim-blaming, and that thereby avoids an uncomfortable truth.
 Namely, that we are actively socialized and expected not to take responsibility for our actions — specifically, for what we do when performing institutional roles.
 When we are "on the job," acting as employees, managers, bureaucrats, soldiers, or professionals, we learn to treat our actions as not fully our own.
 We follow rules, carry out orders, meet targets, and defer to authorities — and we learn to regard this compliance as morally neutral, or even as a virtue.

 Yet institutional roles are not performed in a vacuum.
 Most of us spend the majority of our waking lives acting within such roles, and what we do in them — the goods we sell, the claims we deny, the orders we carry out, the people we manage — affects real human beings, whose needs are no less real for being invisible to us in the moment.
 The question this essay takes up is not whether individuals are to blame for structural problems (they are not), but why we have been taught to suspend moral judgment about what we do within institutions — and what this suspension reveals about how class-structured societies reproduce themselves.
+Both sides of the dichotomy share an assumption worth flagging at the outset: that the subject of responsibility, if there is one, is the individual.
+The argument that follows will not leave that assumption intact.

 The structural logic: how institutions suspend moral agency